 K-12 Education Reform: A New Paradigm

-Today, education reform is more important than ever before.
+Today, the education reform movement is more important than ever before.
 The many protests in 2020 on policing methods (Black Lives Matter, etc.) refocused the national conversation on institutional bias and inequity.
 This in turn has focused a spotlight on K-12 education reform, with an emphasis on equity in education.

 This Let’s Go Learn page provides descriptions of a wide variety of education reforms as well as our own interpretation of where the reform movement is today.
 In particular, we will identify ways in which today’s digital technology is transforming past reforms with the scalable improvement of educational systems.

-As always with reform movements, educators will continue to question the very bricks of their buildings: the lesson plans they were taught to use, the structure under which they teach, and both traditional and innovative initiatives.
+As always with education reform movements, educators will continue to question the very bricks of their buildings: the lesson plans they were taught to use, the structure under which they teach, and both traditional and innovative initiatives.
 It is this questioning, ongoing reflection, and willingness to adopt new technologies that allow teachers and schools to close achievement gaps and accelerate learning for all students.

 Historical Perspective on Education Reform